edwinalban/e-Commerce-Backend/README.md

 ## Tests

-This project can be tested by entering a variety of routes into Insomnia, or Postman and validating that the updates have been made running routes for viewing all categories, products, or tags depending on which updates were made.
+This project can be tested by entering a variety of routes into Insomnia, or Postman and validating that the updates have been made and running routes for viewing all categories, products, or tags depending on which updates were made.